sjardim/Hugopit/README.md

 2. Hugo website: [https://raw.githubusercontent.com/sjardim/Hugopit/master/hugo-screenshot.png](https://raw.githubusercontent.com/sjardim/Hugopit/master/hugo-screenshot.png)

 ## Why use it?
 Although Cockpit appears to have great performance, it still depends on a server running PHP.
 With this solution, you can have the UX of a web based editor and use Hugo to create a static site that can run everywhere (Github pages, S3, etc).
-Not beats this approach in security (no files and database to worry about)
+Nothing beats this approach in security (no files and database to worry about)

 ## Instructions

 1. Download this repo contents
 2. Create a new hugo site: `hugo new site mysite`
-3. Replace `mysite` folder contents with the contents  you just download
+3. Replace `mysite` folder contents with the contents  you just downloaded
 4. Run hugo server --watch

 ---
-**Note**: I recorded the screens on my ultra wide monitor with a proportion of 21:9.
-I realised now it wasn't the best of ideas, specially if you watch it on a small monitor.
+**Note**: I recorded the screen on my ultra wide monitor wich has a proportion of 21:9.
+I noticed after that it wasn't the best of ideas, specially if you watch it on a small monitor.